-Navina has recently graduated high school and enjoys writing on her spare time.
+Navina graduated from high school in 2018 and enjoys writing on her spare time.
 She loves helping others along with music, books and cooking

 By reading the title you already know what I'm going to talk about.
 However I just want to ask you, do you know what depression is?